 Ben serves on the Thrive Economic Development Board, Chairs the Finance Committee for the Rock River Community Clinic and serves on the Fifth WI Congressional District Service Academy Nomination Advisory Board.

-Nate provides leadership for the Foundation's investment strategy and portfolio, helping to guide the Foundation's strategic vision and enhance our financial capabilities.
-He leads the Foundation's financial modeling and forecasting, and brings steady oversight to all investments.
+Nate provides strategic leadership for the Foundation’s investment strategy and portfolio, helping to shape its long-term vision and strengthen its financial capacity in service of the region.
+He oversees financial modeling and forecasting and provides disciplined oversight across all investments and accounting to ensure alignment with the Foundation’s mission and values.

-With a background of finance, commercial and small business banking experience, Nate holds a Bachelor's Degree in Finance from the University of Wisconsin - Whitewater.
+Nate brings a background in finance, commercial banking, and small-business lending, and holds a bachelor’s degree in finance from the University of Wisconsin–Whitewater.

 Kim weaves together the people, strategies, and data that drive the Greater Watertown Community Health Foundation's mission to measurably advance the wellbeing of young children and families throughout Dodge and Jefferson Counties.
 Kim's high-touch, collaborative leadership style effectively engages staff, stakeholders, and community leaders around the complex challenges of systems change.